SMS V30: Service

 By late April 1917, the torpedo boats of the 9th Torpedo Boat Flotilla had been fitted for minesweeping and their crews trained in that task, and became increasingly dedicated to minesweeping.
 V30 remained part of the 9th Torpedo Boat Flotilla in November 1918, when the Armistice of 11 November 1918 stopped the fighting between Germany and the Allies.

 Loss

 By the terms of the Armistice, a large proportion of the Imperial German Navy, including 50 modern torpedo boats, were to be interned at Scapa Flow in Orkney.
-V30 was one of the torpedo boats allocated for internment, but stuck a mine and sunk on passage between Germany and Britain on 20 November 1918, killing two of her crew.
+V30 was one of the torpedo boats allocated for internment, but struck a mine and sunk on passage between Germany and Britain on 20 November 1918, killing two of her crew.